WALA Plant Library

 Cassava flour played an important role in the spread of the Portuguese throughout Brazil.
 Their long expeditions into the interior of the country were only possible with the help of the durable flour.

 From South America, Cassava travelled via Portugal to Africa, where today the starchy tuber is the staple food of 500 million Africans.
 In the 1970s the cassava mealy bug, an introduced pest originating in South America, threatened the cassava stocks in Africa.
 With the aid of wasps as natural predators a scientific team led by the Swiss scientist Rudolf Herren was able to control the mealy bug and prevent famine.

 Use in Skin Care and Remedies

 Washed and finely ground tapioca starch can absorb waste products from the skin.
-It is used in the Dr.Hauschka Melissa Day Cream, Coverstick, in Translucent Face Powder, loose and Dr. Hauschka Med Ice Plant Body Care Lotion.
+It is used in the Dr.Hauschka Melissa Day Cream, Coverstick, in Compact Powder and Dr. Hauschka Med Ice Plant Body Care Lotion.